News, news analysis, and commentary on the latest trends in cybersecurity technology.

 Source: Photon Photo via Shutterstock

 Static application security testing (SAST) tools continue to evolve and have a proven return on investment (ROI), especially if they are used to catch software defects during development time, when the cost of fixing a bug is lower.
-However, false positives reduce the benefits of SAST tools and undermines the developer trust in the tools.
-Finding ways to reduce the number of potential defects
+However, false positives reduce the benefits of SAST tools and undermine developer trust in the tools.

 False Positives, Lack of Context Remain Problems

-Overall, 61% of developers believe the faster cadence of development with automation has increased the number of false positives, according Snyk's 2023 State of Open Source Security report.
-For application-security teams, finding ways to reduce the volume of vulnerabilities discovered in dozens or hundreds of projects into a more manageable burden is critical, says Randall Degges, head of developer relations for Snyk.
+Overall, 61% of developers believe the faster cadence of development with automation has increased the number of false positives, according to Snyk's report.
+For application security teams, finding ways to reduce the volume of vulnerabilities discovered in dozens or hundreds of projects into a more manageable burden is critical, says Randall Degges, head of developer relations at Snyk.

-"Each of those projects has hundreds — maybe 1,000s of vulnerabilities — and a lot of them look scary, like these critical RCE vulnerabilities," he says.
-"Reachability is really a nice way to kind of calm yourself down as a security team and not stress your teams out, because if you're able to successfully filter the vulnerabilities that you see based on 'Are they even being executed, like in our code base or not,' that's a really big benefit to security teams."
+"Each of those projects has hundreds — maybe thousands of vulnerabilities — and a lot of them look scary, like these critical RCE vulnerabilities," he says.
+"Reachability is really a nice way to kind of calm yourself down as a security team and not stress your teams out because, if you're able to successfully filter the vulnerabilities that you see based on, 'Are they even being executed, like in our code base or not,' that's a really big benefit to security teams."

-Overall, companies can reduce their remediation work by 60%, just by excluding non-reachable code.
-One study found that, while 71% of Java applications consist of open-source code, applications only used about 12% of that code.
+Overall, companies can reduce their remediation work by 60%, just by excluding unreachable code.
+One study found that, while 71% of Java applications consist of open source code, applications used only about 12% of that code.

 Combining reachability with other contextual information — such as exploitability and business impact — reduces the workload even further.
-In an analysis of 106 million alerts from 900 organizations, an average of about 118,000 alerts per organization, saw a workload reduction of 99.5% — or about 660 alerts per organization, according to application-security firm OX Security.
+In an analysis of 106 million alerts from 900 organizations, or an average of about 118,000 alerts per organization, reachability analysis reduced the workload by 99.5% — or down to about 660 alerts per organization, according to application security firm OX Security.

 Reporting fewer vulnerabilities back to developers can help reduce friction between the two groups, says Katie Teitler-Santullo, cybersecurity strategist with OX Security.